SEND Information Report

 To do this, we will:

-- identify and provide for pupils who have special educational needs and/or a disability and other additional needs using the West Sussex Graduated Approach and professionals with the Local Authority
+· identify and provide for pupils who have special educational needs and/or a disability and other additional needs following the guidance outlined by the West Sussex Graduated Approach and professionals with the Local Authority

 Definition of Special Educational Needs and Disability